RoadieHQ/marketing-site/content/docs/tech-insights/introduction/index.md

 description: An introduction about Tech Insights plugin.
 ---

-## Introduction

 Roadie Tech Insights helps you keep track of all of your software assets and make sure they meet your quality and compliance targets.

-Roadie Tech Insights lets you to create Scorecards to track what matters to you about your assets in the Backstage catalog.
+Roadie Tech Insights lets you create Scorecards to track what matters to you about your assets in the Backstage catalog.
 It does this by ingesting data via Data Sources, and then aggregating Checks on that data.

 Therefore, in order to create [Scorecards](../scorecards/index.md), you will need to add [Data Sources](../data-sources/index.md) and define [Checks](../checks//index.md) on such data.
 Roadie provides a user interface to build all three of these, this page describes how to set each one of them.